code-dot-org/code-dot-org/dashboard/design/survey_summary_design.md

 ![Diagram](survey_summary_diagram.png)

-Some patterns that this design follow
+Some patterns this design follows
 - _Open-Closed Principle_\
   The pipeline is open for extension such as adding new components or adding different implementation of a component.
 However, it avoids, as best as it could, modifying existing code which could introduce regression.
 Following Single Responsibility principle will help with this.
 - _Single Responsibility Principle_\